Nitro compound: Preparation of aromatic nitro compounds

-The nitration product produced on the largest scale, by far, is nitrobenzene.
+The nitration product produced on largest scale, by far, is nitrobenzene.
 Many explosives are produced by nitration including trinitrophenol (picric acid), trinitrotoluene (TNT), and trinitroresorcinol (styphnic acid).

-Another but more specialized method for making aryl–NO_{2} group starts from halogenated phenols, is the Zinke nitration.
+In some cases, nitroarenes are produced through nucleophilic substitution, as in the Zinke nitration of phenols.

 Preparation of aliphatic nitro compounds

 Aliphatic nitro compounds can be synthesized by various methods; notable examples include: